gabyzola/Zola_Ouellette_Holtzman_3210_Final-/README.md

-# Why did the Oracle Cross the Road
+# Playing in Heavy Traffic
 ### Graphics Final Project

 This project is like crossy road where your goal is to cross a given area without getting hit by on coming traffic.
 We put a fun spin on it by allowing the user to customize there character before they play the game.
 They can either chose between some preset characters or build a full custom character.